 Yet, many studies indicate the potential use of biotin in improving health problems in MS patients.
 A 2015 study explored the effects of high doses of biotin on 23 MS patients.
 4 patients with visual impairments associated with the optic nerve reported improvements.
 16 patients with spinal cord issues also had notable improvements.

-Another review and study in 2016 suggested similar.
+Another review and study in 2016 suggested similarly.
 Researchers hypothesized that high doses of biotin promote remyelination through myelin production and energy production.
 Other preliminary studies also reported the same.
-Yet, further research will help solidify these results (29, 30, 31).
+Yet, further research will help solidify these results (23, 24, 25).

 Biotin also aids your body in the breakdown of amino acids, which can be hard for the body to break down.
 However, the natural enzymes of biotin aid in this process.